dfsoeten/Blackjack/README.md

 # Blackjack
-Blackjack game for school assignment
+A simplyfied Blackjack game for a school assignment